Keparoo/tapntable-backend/README.md

 3. When the manager closes a day the token is refreshed and is now ready for the next day
     * This would allow an employee to log in even if a manager hasn't logged in to start the day

+## Routes
+### Auth Routes
+POST /auth/token {username, password} => { token }
+Returns JWT token which can be used to authenticate further requests Token fields: { username, RoleId, iat }
+Authorization required: none

+POST /auth/register { username, password, pin, displayName, firstName, lastName, roleId } => { token }
+All fields are required
+isActive is set to true automatically upon creation Returns JWT token which can be used to authenticate further requests Authorization required: none
+**Note: Auth will be changed to role = manager or owner (RoleId=10 or 11)**

+### User Routes